 The CDMO Division

-of LLS Health has over 20 years of helping formulators by working with complex drug products, including intravitreal injectables, topical suspensions, and ocular implants, among others, and are experts in ophthalmic drug development.
+of LLS Health has over 20 years of helping formulators with ophthalmic drug development by working with complex products, including intravitreal injectables, topical suspensions, and ocular implants, among others, and are experts in ophthalmic drug development.